 Sandstone Ranch Visitors & Learning Center

 3001 E. Ken Pratt Blvd., Longmont, 303-774-4692; www.ci.longmont.co.us.
 Historic homestead property includes hands-on displays inside the circa-1880 house, plus educational exhibits in the ice house, toolshed and barn.
 There’s also a nature trail with a scenic overlook.
-Beginning in April, open Tuesdays 9am-noon and second and fourth Saturdays 10am-2pm.
+Open Tuesdays 9am-noon through the end of October and second and fourth Saturdays 10am-2pm through Oct.
+21.